-Solid copper wire is recommended for use in HVAC applications simply because stranded copper wire leaves open the possibility that a hair (part of a strand in stranded wire) can cause serious problems.
+Solid copper wire is recommended for use in HVAC applications.
+Stranded copper wire leaves open the possibility that a hair (part of a strand in stranded wire) can cause serious problems.
 Stranded wire increases the possibility a malfunction can occur in the system.
 Using a solid conductor ensures a hair from a strand will not cause problems.

 All About Thermostat Wire – Why does the outer jacket make a difference?
 It does not make a difference unless the wire is run in a plenum.
 Inside a plenum or a place where the air will be used for the air inside the structure.
 This is an NFPA Code (National Fire Protection Association).
 The code requires any wire run in a plenum is required to be plenum rated wire.
 This refers to the outer jacket and what happens to the outer jacket of the wire if it catches fire.

 Plenum rated wire has an outer jacket that is not toxic when exposed to heat or flames.
 Plenum rated wire increases the chances of people surviving a fire if the structure has a fire in the future.
 If the thermostat wire is run inside the wall then there are no codes about using any special wire.
 That is as long as the wire is inside the walls and not exposed to conditioned air or spaces.